facebook

 The first step is determining how much stress or weight the steel plate must support.

-• Dynamic loads (moving machinery, vehicles, vibration)
+• Dynamic loads such as moving machinery, vehicles, or vibration

 2. Steel Grade